scriptorum/flaxen/README.md

 Flaxen blends an entity/component system with a Haxe-based game engine, powered by [HaxePunk](https://github.com/HaxePunk/HaxePunk) and [Ash](https://github.com/nadako/Ash-HaXe).

 ### Developing with Components
 Flaxen makes it simple to create entities and add components to them.
 The built-in RenderingSystem automatically creates the appropriate HaxePunk objects behind the scenes.
-This example displays an object and centers it on the screen.
+This example displays an image and centers it on the screen.

 ```haxe
 class BasicImageDemo extends Flaxen